-- Wildlife Habitat Utilization Monitoring - Monitoring Potential Effects on Crop Drying - Monitoring Potential Groundwater Effects - Monitoring to Estimate Irrigation Water Requirements
+- Wildlife Habitat Utilization Monitoring - Monitoring Potential Effects on Crop Drying - Monitoring Potential Groundwater Effects - Monitoring to Estimate Irrigation Water Requirements the Site C EAC as Condition 31.
+The monitoring program results are to confirm if a Project change has occurred, and to evaluate the adverse effect on agricultural operations.

-The Site C Clean Energy Project (Project) Environmental Assessment assessed how the creation of the reservoir may result in site-specific changes that may affect agricultural operations on individual farm operations, and where project effects on agricultural operations are not already addressed under agreements with BC Hydro.
-The agricultural monitoring and follow-up programs are included in the Site C Environmental Assessment Certificate as
+The Project's Environmental Assessment assessed how the creation of the reservoir may result in site-specific changes that may affect agricultural operations on individual farm operations, and where Project effects on agricultural operations are not already addressed under agreements with BC Hydro.
+The agricultural monitoring and follow-up programs are included in